 In a nest of weeds and nettles, Lay a violet half-hidden, Hoping that his glance unbidden Yet might fall upon her petals.
 Though she lived alone, apart, Love lay nestling in her heart, But, alas, the cruel awaking Set her little heart a-breaking, For he gathered for his posies Only roses - only roses!

 She bursts into tears.
-Enter ROSE.
+Enter ROSE from 8 with basket again.

 Rose.
 A maiden, and in tears?
 Can I do aught to soften thy sorrow?
 This apple -